Syerazaty/ai06-test-repo-2/README.md

 ![model](https://user-images.githubusercontent.com/95268200/176732656-647d33f5-4ce5-4a75-ae4e-b00e5589b82d.png)

 The model is trained with a batch size of 64 and for 100 epochs.
 Early stopping is applied in this training.
-The training stops at epoch 24, with a training MAE of 736 and validation MAE of 535.
+The training stops at epoch 24.
 The two figures below show the graph of the training process, indicating the convergence of model training.

 ![loss_graph](https://user-images.githubusercontent.com/95268200/176732761-220d7f9c-5f1a-4667-8e82-d7e274eeca4d.PNG)